-Support offered via the Communications team to access professional Gaelic translation services, plus simple guides available eg to the ranger team including key words and phrases f) Recruitment - Gaelic language skills are recognised and respected within the recruitment process throughout the Park Authority.
+Support offered via the Communications team to access professional Gaelic translation services, plus simple guides available eg to the ranger team including key words and phrases.
+Gaelic training to include pronunciation as well as cultural and natural significance of the language f) Recruitment - Gaelic language skills are recognised and respected within the recruitment process throughout the Park Authority.
 Gaelic named as an essential and / or desirable skill in job descriptions in order to deliver the Gaelic Language Plan and in accordance with the Bòrd na Gàidhlig recruitment advice.
 Bilingual or Gaelic only job adverts for all posts where Gaelic is an essential skill.

-Gaelic is included as an essential skill wherever appropriate and as a desirable skill on the majority of job adverts
+Gaelic is included as an essential skill for key posts where communicating with the public in Gaelic is needed, and as a desirable skill in all job adverts